hak5/usbrubberducky-payloads/library/payloads/recon/Tree of Knowledge/readme.md

 3. ALT SPACE doesn't work on some encoders.
 Try using the java based encoder.

 ## Bonus
-I have used a "bat to exe" converter in order to convert the batch file into a program disguised as Bing.
-That way the batch file can remain on the root of the ducky, while still being discreet.
-Another tip, that I have learned, is that the inject.bin still works even if it is marked as "hidden".
+The inject.bin still works even if it is marked as "hidden".

 That's it folks!
 I spent quite long in order optimise this payload, so enjoy!